4. BioChromes¶

 Day 1, Learning and prepping fabric¶

-On our first day, we conducted research on biochromes and natural dyeing, and prepared some fabric for use. text
+On my first day, I conducted research on biochromes and natural dyeing, Beginner’s Guide to Natural Dyes for Fabric and Yarn

 Materials¶